-Are today’s kids really Bible illiterate?
-Let’s dig into the assumptions and realities.
+Are today’s kids really not Bible literate?
+Let’s dig into the assumptions and realities of Bible literacy.

 “Yes, I know who Noah is.
 He’s that boy on TV on that show.” —Jenny, age 5

 Take an extra $5 off the already discounted rate!

 $5 OFF: CHILDREN'S MINISTRY MAGAZINE

 Subscribe now or renew now and get a 1-year subscription for only $19.

 “I know Jesus is in the Bible.
 I don’t know anybody else.
 Oh, and God.”—Lance, age 6

 “I’m not too sure about what the Bible says about how we’re supposed to treat other people.
 I just try to be nice to everyone unless they’re mean to me first.” —Viola, age 9